An interview by author Ruchira Khanna on her website. I enjoyed answering her insightful questions.

 Short Answer: As a spiritual seeker, I explore the dimensions of meaning of the self through the study and practice of literature.

 Long Answer: To add to why I arrived at the above, I have often wondered why my life did not take the standard trajectory followed by most of my peers.
 As a topper throughout school and college, I had very specific goals at different stages of my school and undergraduate years.
 At fourteen, I wanted to do research in applied mathematics.
 At eighteen, I wanted to get into consumer electronics design.
 At twenty one, I nearly got admission into an integrated program for a doctorate in astrophysics.
 What I had not expected was that I would get depressed at fifteen and the condition would persist on and off for the next few years, hampering my courage to make independent decisions towards my life goals, each time.

 Soon after graduation, I found myself working in the IT industry like most of my classmates, not in the chip research firm of my dreams in New Jersey, not even in my hometown Chennai, but in a nondescript little city where my parents had chosen to move for its mild climate.
 Depression while it lasted, kept me in that place, and books kept me alive during that phase of exile, both literal and otherwise.
 Soon after I was cured, I moved back home to Chennai and rewrote the story of my life, even as I wrote this experience into what would become my first published novel, The Reengineers.
 My forthcoming two novels likewise explore dimensions of life through the prism of fiction.
-The written word has been my constant source of strength and life.
-As a student of the craft of writing and as a practicing writer, literature continues to give me fresh insights into meaning, truth and the nature of reality.

 5. Artists in any creative field are thought leaders.
 Do you agree?